cmchap/github-starred-to-pinboard/readme.md

 * <del>Make it work for folks who have more than 100 starred repos.</del>
 * Make it fail more gracefully
 	* Pinboard rate limit failure (once every 3 seconds)
-	* Github rate limit failure (60 per hour unauthenticated or 5000 authenticated)
+	* Github rate limit failure (60 per hour unauthenticated <del> or 5000 authenticated</del>).
+The authenticated limit isn't a problem because the pinboard rate limit is already significantly lower: 3/second, or 1200/hour
+* Add an option to replace existing bookmarks with the original datetime